-Terrorized by 'War on Terror'
+Terrorized by 'War on Terror'banish him! (or read the rest)

 How a Three-Word Mantra Has Undermined America